haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 	- Use *Select by Location* to select the entries from the capital_region_people data that intersect with the buffers
 	- Run *Basic Statistics for Fields* to get the total amount of residents living within the buffer (Input layer: Capital_region_people, selected feature only, Field to calculate: ASYHT(Persons in total in the building))
 		- Look the output log for the SUM output, this shows the total amount
-	- Repeat the same steps for the other buffer
+	- Repeat the same steps for the other buffer500 meters and 1 kilometer from
+	- ...the stations opened in 2015?
+	- ...the new and planned stations combined?

 The Ring Rail Line is likely to increase the attraction for the real estate in the nearby area.
 This, however, will also raise the question of the noise levels caused by the Aircraft traffic around the Helsinki-Vantaa Airport.
 Thanks to new improved technology the aircraft noise levels have slightly dropped in recent years.

-6. Find out how many people approximately live inside the dB zones: 65 or more and 50 or more in Helsinki region based on the noise levels in 2006?
-And the noise levels in 2010?
+6. Find out how many people approximately live inside the dB zones: 65 or more and 50 or more in Helsinki region based on :
+	- ...the noise levels in 2006?
+And
+	- ...the noise levels in 2010?
 	- This time you don't need to create a buffer, as the dB zones already exist
 	- Repeat the same steps as in step 5 to get the number of residents living within the 65 and 50 dB zones in 2006 and 2010
 		- Hint: Look at the attribute tables of the noise layers (use *Selected features only* in *Select by location*)